 Anirban Bhattacharya, The Deadly Dozen – India’s Most Notorious Serial Killers, (Penguin, 2019) has been praised by John Abraham, Ayushmann Khurana, Kiran Rao and correctly so, possesses several Bollywood references.
-One has read few of the crime stories detailed.
-The following is an excerpt from the lesser-known territory.
+The following is an excerpt from a lesser-known territory.

 ‘What is our future?’
 ‘Boss?
 Boss?’
 Shah called out to Jakkal, who was staring blankly at the wall.
 The group had accepted Jakkal as their alpha male and called him Boss.
 Jakkal awoke from his reverie.
 ‘Future?
 I see our future!
 We will have money, fame and spit on the world,’ he spoke like a seer who just had a vision.